-The Best Auburn Hair Color Ideas To Try Now
+The Best Auburn Hair Color Ideas to Try for 2023

 An auburn hair color named after our favorite date night beverage?
 We’ll drink to that!
 If you’re looking for an auburn hue that’s deep and sultry, we recommend giving mulled wine a try.

 Unlike its wine-inspired cousin, this auburn brown hair color leans more toward true brown.
 This makes it an ideal choice for anyone looking to add dimension and depth to their rich dark brown hair.